White House Eyes Funding Sources For Border Wall In Case Trump Declares Emergency

 Congressional and Pentagon sources tell NPR that the Army Corps of Engineers has been asked to identify projects that could be canceled or delayed so those funds could be repurposed for a border barrier.
 Projects under scrutiny include military construction and civil engineering works designed to prevent damage from future disasters.

-President Trump has threatened to declare a national emergency if he is unable to make a deal with Democratic lawmakers to fund his border wall.
-Such a declaration could activate special powers under which the president can redirect federal money without additional authorization from Congress.
+President Trump has threatened to declare a national emergency if he is unable to make a deal with Democratic lawmakers to fund his border wall, though on Friday he said he was not going to do it "so fast because this is something Congress should do."

+An emergency declaration could activate special powers under which the president can redirect federal money without additional authorization from Congress.

 Some see an emergency declaration as a face-saving way out of the spending stalemate that has shuttered parts of the federal government for the last three weeks.